 When she walked in the restaurant and George Kimura saw her, he nearly fainted because he hadn’t seen her in so many years.

-You can read more about Anchorage’s Kimura Family right now.
+Read more about the Anchorage’s Kimura Family and discover

 Comments from our VIP members